learning-at-home/hivemind/docs/user/dht.md

 ### Advanced usage
+#TODO REMOVE!!!
+# but mention that they are awaitable
 In addition to regular store/get, hivemind.DHT implements a number of features that are often useful in the context of decentralized training.